Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that a unique QR code is generated for each approved visit and embedded in the confirmation email.

+**Preconditions:**
+- Visit scheduling process can be completed
+- QR code generation library (qrcode) is available
+- Brevo email service is configured and available
+- Visitor email address is valid and accessible

 **Actions:**
 - Step 1: Complete visit scheduling process and confirm visit
 - Step 2: Verify QR code is generated for the visit